scotentSD/insights/_docs/Content/01-BrexitFatigue.md

   - Quite high doubt about Brexit readiness advice from Government sources

 ## Variations
+- There is a high degree of variability between sectors
+- Sectors such a Food & Drink have highly integrated Vertical Supply chains, ofte within Europe.
+Ability to Import Ingredients and then Export finished products back to Europe is critical.

 ## Supporting reports and other sources

 ## Tags (keywords)
+Brexit
+Europe
+2020
+2019